SciFin-Team/SciFin/README.md

 `pip install pandas==1.0.3`.

+## Usage

+To be updated.

-## Contact
+## Contributing

-If you have comments or suggestions, you can reach Fabien Nugier.
-Thank you very much in advance for your feedback.

 The package written tries to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/).
 If you find any part of the code unclear, please let me know.
 As for docstrings, the format we try to follow here is given by the [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html).

-If you wish to contribute, please contact me through GitHub.
-I strongly advise to have a fair knowledge of Python and recommand the following [Python3 Tutorial](https://www.python-course.eu/python3_course.php) which is a mine of information.
+It is strongly advised to have a fair knowledge of Python, or at least a strong motivation to learn, and recommanded to read the following [Python3 Tutorial](https://www.python-course.eu/python3_course.php) before contributing to the project.

+## Credits

+All the development up to now has been done by Fabien Nugier.

+## License

+Please keep in mind that SciFin and its developers hold no responsibility for any wrong usage or losses related to the package usage.

+For more details, please refer to the [license](https://github.com/SciFin-Team/SciFin/blob/master/LICENSE).

+## Contacts

+If you have comments or suggestions, please reach Fabien Nugier.
+Thank you very much in advance for your feedback.